-Competency Illustration Existing regulation allows outcomes funders to contract for OBP or special permissions can be provided to enable the piloting of first couple of OBPs The existing regulation enables government, philanthropies and/or donor agencies to contract OBP and allocate multi-year budgeting to pay for outcomes.
-Should the existing regulation prohibit, limit the conditions or lack clarity around the permissions to procure and/or pay for results, a temporary solution can be identified and used in the first OBP.
+Competency Illustration Existing regulation The existing regulation enables government, allows outcomes philanthropies and/or donor agencies to contract OBP funders to contract and allocate multi-year budgeting to pay for for OBP or special outcomes. permissions can be Should the existing regulation prohibit, limit the provided to enable conditions or lack clarity around the permissions to the piloting of first procure and/or pay for results, a temporary solution couple of OBPs can be identified and used in the first OBP.